alphagov/government-service-design-manual/service-manual/governance/assurance-from-those-outside-the-service-team.md

 Services with more than 100,000 transactions per year are assessed by the Government Digital Service (GDS).
 Services with under 100,000 transactions a year are [assessed by a team within their own department](/service-manual/digital-by-default/self-certification).

 Assessments happen at 3 points in the development of a service:

-+ at the end of the alpha stage and before a private beta
+ + at the end of the alpha stage
-+ when the service is ready to go to a public beta on GOV.UK
+ + when the service is ready to go to public beta on GOV.UK
-+ when the service is ready to have its beta branding removed and be fully live
+ + at the end of beta when the service is ready to have its beta branding removed and be fully live

 This is an assurance and approval process: if the GDS assessment panel doesn’t pass a service, it won’t be awarded the standard or appear on GOV.UK.